Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Results}

-\textbf{Our approach shows a significant improvement in predicting the co-changed methods over five established baselines by a margin of 4.7\%--573.5\% in terms of NDCG@5.} The comparison between the baselines is shown in Table~\ref{tab:baselines}.
-We find that our approach outperforms the baseline approaches, with a 10.2\% difference in NDCG@1, a 7.9\% difference in NDCG@3, a 4.7\% difference in NDCG@5, and a 4.3\% difference in NDCG@10 compared to the best-performing baseline, support ranking.
-We also conduct the Wilcoxon signed-rank test to determine the significance of the differences between our approach and the baseline approaches in performance.
-The results show that our approach is significantly better than the baselines.
+\textbf{CoRanker shows a significant improvement in predicting the co-changed methods over six established baselines by a margin of 4.7\%--573.5\% in terms of NDCG@5.} The comparison between the baselines is shown in Table~\ref{tab:baselines}.
+We find that CoRanker outperforms the baseline approaches, with a 10.2\% difference in NDCG@1, a 7.9\% difference in NDCG@3, a 4.7\% difference in NDCG@5, and a 4.3\% difference in NDCG@10 compared to the best-performing baseline, support ranking.
+We also conduct the Wilcoxon signed-rank test to determine the significance of the differences between CoRanker and the baseline approaches in performance.
+The results show that CoRanker is significantly better than the baselines.

-We observe that the differences between our approach and the baseline approaches increase as the value of k decreases.
-This result indicates that our approach is more powerful than baselines in making precise predictions for the small number of the selected candidate methods k.
+We observe that the differences between CoRanker and the baseline approaches increase as the value of k decreases.
+This result indicates that CoRanker is more powerful than baselines in making precise predictions for the small number of the selected candidate methods k.

 \textbf{The support ranking approach achieves the best performance in the baseline approaches.} The support ranking reaches a relatively good performance as the support ranking has the same definition as the labels (i.e., the support ranking and the labels measure the number of co-changes between the query method $M_q$ and the candidate method $M_c$ in the training and testing periods respectively).
 File proximity ranking and clone ranking have a limited ability to detect co-changes, achieving NDCG@5 scores of 0.64 and 0.12, respectively.